• Home

 Lori’s first guest is Animals Today legal analyst, Bob Ferber, who discusses the recent Tennessee law, which protects good Samaritans from legal retaliation when they break into hot cars to rescue imperiled animals Then, Joe Meile with Committee to Abolish Sport Hunting returned to explain yet another twisted variety of captive or canned hunting.
 Unusual forms of […]

-Filed Under: 2017 archive, 2017 show archive, Cats, General Information, Hunting, Law, Legal, Posion Tagged With: Pets, cats, Law, Dogs
+Filed Under: 2017 show archive, 2017 archive, Cats, General Information, Hunting, Law, Legal, Posion Tagged With: Pets, cats, Dogs, Law

 Animals Today May 13, 2017: What makes a great animal sanctuary?
 Micro chipping and estate planning.
 Dog bite liability.
 Disaster planning after Katrina.